 Ceilings Visually inspected from floor level.
-The ceilings are of plasterboard construction.
+The ceilings are of plasterboard.
+There are areas with textured finishes.

 Internal walls Visually inspected from floor level.
 Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
-The internal walls and partitions are of plaster on the hard and plasterboard construction.
+The internal walls and partitions are of plasterboard construction.
+There is an area of tiled finishes.